gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Possibly deprecate the existing 'cpp', 'c', etc plugins.
 - All compiled classes are removed when all java source files are removed.
 - Clean up output files from components and binaries that have been removed or renamed.
+- Customise manifest for JvmLibrary and/or JvmLibraryBinary
+- Customise compiler options for JvmLibrary and/or JvmLibraryBinary
+- How to model the fact that component is often a prototype for binary: have similar attributes and configuration.

 ## Feature: Custom plugin defines a custom library type